markjacksonfishing/katacoda/monitor-lab01/step2.md

 Installing Helm
 ---------------

-We will install the Sysdig Agent using Helm, a package manager for Kubernetes.
-We can download and install Helm with these commands:
+We will install the Sysdig Agent using **Helm**, a package manager for Kubernetes.

+Let's download and uncompress Helm:

 `curl -Lo /tmp/helm-linux-amd64.tar.gz https://storage.googleapis.com/kubernetes-helm/helm-v2.13.1-linux-amd64.tar.gz
-tar zxf /tmp/helm-linux-amd64.tar.gz -C /tmp/ chmod a+x /tmp/linux-amd64/helm
+tar zxf /tmp/helm-linux-amd64.tar.gz -C /tmp/`{{execute}}

+We make the binary executable, and place it in the path:

+`chmod a+x /tmp/linux-amd64/helm
-sudo mv /tmp/linux-amd64/helm /usr/local/bin
+sudo mv /tmp/linux-amd64/helm /usr/local/bin`{{execute}}
-kubectl create -f helm-account.yaml helm init --service-account tiller helm repo update`{{execute}}

-We have also initialized Helm and installed Tiller (the Helm server side component), and made sure our chart database is up-to-date.
+Finally, we also initialize Helm, install Tiller (the Helm server side component), and make sure our chart database is up-to-date:

+`kubectl create -f helm-account.yaml helm init --service-account tiller helm repo update`{{execute}}

 We can view the current status of our cluster using the command `kubectl get pod -n kube-system`{{execute}}